Making Expert Reasoning Learnable with Self-Distillation: Generation, Training, and Evaluation Details

 \subsection{Hyperparameters for GRPO and NuRL}

-For all GRPO and NuRL runs, we use the default hyperparameters in Table~\ref{tab:hyperparameters_rl}.
-For training on \texttt{e1-verifiable}, we train until convergence, i.e., for 15 epochs with GRPO and 15 additional epochs on this checkpoint with NuRL following the paper's implementation details~\cite{chen2025nudging}.
+We run hyperparameter tuning on the learning rate $\in \{5\times10^{-6}, 10^{-6}, 5\times10^{-5}\}$ and temperature $\in \{0.6, 1.0\}$.
+For the GRPO and NuRL runs on \texttt{e1-verifiable}, we use the optimal hyperparameters in Table~\ref{tab:hyperparameters_rl}.
+For training on \texttt{e1-verifiable}, we train for 5 epochs with GRPO and 5 additional epochs on this checkpoint with NuRL following the paper's implementation details~\cite{chen2025nudging}.
 For GRPO on DeepScaleR, we train for a single epoch due to the larger size of the dataset.
+Additionally, we use a temperature of 0.6 for this training run, as we found it led to improved performance.